dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 * `bundle-xenial-glusterfs-multi-dc-fr1.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure in fr1 zone.
 * `bundle-xenial-glusterfs-multi-dc-fr2.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure in fr2 zone.

-* `stack-start-fr2.sh`:  Stack launching script in fr2 zone .
+* `stack-start-fr1.sh`:  Stack launching script in fr1 zone .
 This is a small script that will save you some copy-paste.
-* `stack-start-fr1.sh`:  Stack launching script in fr1 zone .
+* `stack-start-fr2.sh`:  Stack launching script in fr2 zone .
 This is a small script that will save you some copy-paste.

-* `stack-get-url-fr1.sh`: Flotting IP recovery script for fr1 stack.
+* `stack-get-url.sh`: Flotting IP recovery script.

 ## Start-up